garciart/pensieve/README.md

 # pensieve
-Snippets and other things that I use all the time.
+Snippets and other things that I use or need constantly.